 What is Married Filing Jointly?

-Married filing jointly for tax purposes refers to the filing status for a married couple that is married as of the end of a tax year.
+Married filing jointly for tax purposes refers to the filing status in the U.S. for a married couple that is married as of the end of a tax year.
 Married couples can access distinct tax treatment that can be beneficial when filing under married filing jointly status.

 Married couples can record each of their respective incomes, benefits, deductions, credits, and exemptions on a single tax return.
 Married filing jointly is highly beneficial if one spouse earns significantly more income than the other, because they may be able to utilize their spouse’s tax benefits, deductions, credits, or exemptions to reduce their tax payable.

-However, if both spouses earn a significant amount of income, the advantages of filing jointly as a married couple can be minimized, and it can even be more advantageous to file separately.
+However, if both spouses earn a significant amount of income, the advantages of filing jointly as a married couple are minimized, and it is more advantageous to file separately.

 Understanding Personal Income Taxes

 Personal income tax is the tax that governments levy on income that is generated by individuals.
 Taxes are a government’s main source of revenue, and the government uses it to fund public investments, services, and to pay obligations.
 Personal income tax is applied to all sources of income for an individual that includes, but is not limited to:

 - Property income (rent, interest, dividends, and royalties)

 - Capital gains income (sale of a property, sale of financial assets)

 - Business income (sole proprietorship, partnership)